This article was updated on October 1, 2019.

 Fortunately, in the incident documented by FireEye, no one was hurt, and the Triconex SIS, executed a safe process shutdown.
 And, kudos to the operator for instigating a professional investigation, which now everyone has the benefit of learning from.

 Let’s hope this is the last major ICS cyber security story of 2017.
-Given the past few Decembers, a thwarted attack on critical infrastructure is a much better way to end the year then learning of a cyber-initiated electric grid outage!
+Given the past few Decembers, a thwarted attack on critical infrastructure is a much better way to end the year than learning of a cyber-initiated electric grid outage!

 Related Content to Download